Lorti/manu.ninja/src/pages/2018-08-03-introducing-japanese-phrasebook/index.md

 My girlfriend's brother is currently in Japan with his friends.
 They are testing the phrasebook and giving me feedback--sort of a field test for the app.

 If you are interested in contributing, head to the [GitHub](https://github.com/Lorti/phrasebook) repository.
 If you don't know how to code and want to support the project, submit new phrases or give feedback at [feedback@japanese-phrasebook.com](mailto:feedback@japanese-phrasebook.com), make a small donation via [PayPal](https://www.paypal.me/manuninja), or tell your friends and family about the phrasebook (you can use the sharing buttons in the app's footer), when they are about to visit Japan.

+Lastly I want to thank the two people, who have already contributed to the Japanese Phrasebook: [Ksenia](https://steemit.com/@happyksu) for the logo and [Daisy](https://www.instagram.com/daisimerollin/) for the Kinkaku-ji picture.